Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • Biopsy.

-These studies help to identify an increase in the diameter of blood vessels, determine the degree of tissue density, assess the nature and localization of the pathology that has developed in the body.
+These studies help to identify an increase in the diameter of blood vessels, determine the degree of tissue density, and assess the nature and localization of the pathology that has developed in the body.

 Preventive measures